 Is Your Roof Ready for the Next Storm?

-After you have checked for pre-existing damage, you can begin to take the precautions needed to prevent damage caused by an upcoming storm your roof.
+- Precautions - After you have checked for pre-existing damage, you can begin to take the precautions needed to prevent damage caused by an upcoming storm on your roof.
 Many accidents and harmful situations can be avoided during a wind, hail, or rain storm.

 - Check surrounding trees - If you notice any tree branches that extend close to your home, it would be smart to remove them.
 In fact, the American Red Cross advocates trimming all trees close to your property before any type of storm to stay safe.
 Strong winds can easily cause the nearby branches to sway or break; these branches can projectile towards your home, damaging or penetrating your roof.

 Unfortunately, even the most prepared properties sometimes find themselves no match for a severe storm.
-In an event where wind, hail, and heavy rain lead to any type of damage to your roof, save yourself time and money and contact Mr Restore.
+In an event where wind, hail, and heavy rain lead to any type of damage to your roof, save yourself time and money and contact Mr. Restore.
 Dealing with storm damage to your home or business can have impacts lasting for weeks.
-Restoring your roof requires the aggressive, fast responding and repair service only Mr Restore and provide!
+Restoring your roof requires the aggressive, fast-responding, and repair service only Mr. Restore provides!